AmriArshad/peeperjs/README.md

-# Peeper.js - webcam eye tracking
+# Peeper.js - webcam gaze tracking
-### An open-source Javascript library to enable the control of your mouse movements, through your computer's webcam, using only your eyes gaze.

-## Project Management
-In order to manage our project under scrum, we used [Jira](https://www.atlassian.com/software/jira).
-Our board can be found [here.](https://399team21.atlassian.net/ "Project Management tool")

-## Project Description
-An open-source gaze tracking library for the web with a focus on extendability of the code and a simple architecture.
+An open-source gaze tracking prototype for the web with a focus on extendability of the code and a simple architecture.
+This project was managed with Jira under the Scrum framework.

 ## Technologies
 Peeper.js is written completely in JavaScript for easy integration with websites.
 We also used the following libraries to aid in face tracking and image processing respectfully.